-Even though I was born in the barren land of the leek and the watermelon, hundreds of miles away from her, I’ve always loved the sea.
-I first discovered it in the books of an old romanian collection, that were filling my father’s library, from which he used to make a habit of reading to me, by the time I was still a four year old illiterate.
-Afterwards, alongside my folks, is where I also madeacquaintance with my first Sea and ever since then, I have been attracted by the smell of beach and sea salt, although the first ever discovery was Black.
+Even though I was born in the barren land of the leek and watermelon, hundreds of miles away from her, I’ve always loved the sea.
+I first discovered it in the books of an old Romanian collection of my father’s library, from which he used to read to me, back when I still was a four-year old illiterate.
+Afterwards, alongside my folks, is where I also made acquaintance with my first Sea and ever since then, I have been attracted by the smell of beach and sea salt, although the first discovery ever was the Black one.
 I am not a racist.

 I am literally the man of the sea or the seaman… whatever sounds best to you.
-I’ve always felt a close proximity to the horizon, that this endless stretching of water has to offer and the mystery of the things that may lay beyond her, has always awaken a bundle of questions inside my head.
+I’ve always felt a close proximity to the horizon that this endless stretch of water has to offer and the mystery of the things that may lay beyond her has always awaken a bundle of questions inside my head.
 I do enjoy the mountains, but I am not feeling entirely free if I don’t hear the waves kicking the shores in the encouraging howls of the gulls, that float like kites in the warm breeze, above the turquoise waters.

-My life is still a bit more complicated, lacking its shinny rail ways of steel and its platforms, where the metaphoric trains stop and all freaks come down from them.
-My life is a HARBOUR.
-In my life, ships anchor longer than trains stop in a terminal, and the stories of the sailors are far more interesting than the ones of the hurried commuters, in rush to catching the next train.
+My life is still a bit more complicated, lacking its shiny railways of steel and platforms, where the metaphoric trains stop and all freaks come down.
+My life is a HARBOR.
+In my life, ships anchor longer than trains stop at a terminal, and the stories of the sailors are far more interesting than the ones of the hurried commuters, hurrying to catch the next train.

 I can’t watch my life from the perspective of a TRAIN STATION.
 I’m sure you’ve all been there, at least once in your life.
-Doesn’t it seem sad to you and filled with weird people?
+Doesn’t it seem sad to you and full of weird people?
 How could I ever compare life with such a place?

-It is true that in the port you’ll also meet sad people, but, at least, the sorrow of a longer parting seems more pure than of one done from the doorsteps of a wagon.
-After all… how far can a train go, so you can’t rejoin after a short while?
-And trains always return in stations, after a predetermined schedule.
+It is true that you’ll also meet sad people in harbors, but, at least, the sorrow of a longer parting seems more pure than of one happening on the doorsteps of a wagon.
+After all… how far can a train go, that it can’t take you back after a short while?
+And trains always return in stations, following a predetermined schedule.

-The ships that kept their anchors in my Port, look much better than the rusty old trains, resting in a forgotten depot or buried in a graveyard of scrap metal.
-They can still float, but by the time being, they seem like having a good time in the berths of my PORT.
+The ships that kept their anchors in my Port look much better than the rusty old trains, resting in a forgotten depot or buried in a graveyard of scrap metal.
+They can still float, but for now they seem to have a good time in the stowage of my PORT.

 Yes, there have been steamers that left my life, heading towards other seaports.
-I have no idea if they’ve reached their destination, or if they are still confronting the seas they chose to cross in their expedition, but I am confident in the fact that, all waves lead towards one shore or another and their crews, safe and sound.
-I am just a poor HARBOUR.
-I can not keep anyone close by my side, if the wind from the sails push their ship towards other horizons.
-And I will always abide in the same place, if they ever choose to put their sails down one more time, in my waters.
+I have no idea if they’ve reached their destination, or if they are still confronting the seas they chose to cross in their expedition, but I am confident that all waves lead towards one shore or another and their crews are safe and sound.
+I am just a poor HARBOR.
+I cannot keep anyone close by my side, if the wind from the sails push their ship towards other horizons.
+And I will always abide in the same place, if they ever choose to put their sails down one more time in my waters.
 Most of them do…

-MY LIFE IS LIKE A HARBOUR.
-Follow the lighthouse if you ever wish to find me, if not, at least you know that an infinity of sea awaits for you, if you just turn the herm around and just sail.
-The horizon is presumably filled with other ports like mine too.
+MY LIFE IS LIKE A HARBOR.
+Follow the lighthouse if you ever wish to find me, if not, at least you know that an infinity of sea awaits you, if you just turn the helm around and sail.
+Presumably, the horizon is also filled with other harbors, just like mine.